Accenture/mercury-nodejs/guides/CHAPTER-2.md

 }
 ```

-When you enter `npm install`, it will fetch the Mercury 3.0 library from github.
+When you enter `npm install`, it will fetch the latest Mercury library from the main branch in github.
+If you want to install earlier release, you can update the github link below.

 To obtain the latest update, you can do this: